cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/walkthrough-deploy.md

 ## What it does

-The script fetches [`cosmos/solidity-ibc-eureka`](https://github.com/cosmos/solidity-ibc-eureka), installs dependencies, then runs the following inside a Foundry container on the Docker network (RPC target is `http://besu:8545` internally):
+The script uses the committed forge workspace at [`ibc/forge/`](https://github.com/cosmos/ibc-e2e-docs-example/blob/main/demo/cosmos-evm/ibc/forge/) and downloads prebuilt contract bytecode from the [`cosmos/solidity-ibc-eureka`](https://github.com/cosmos/solidity-ibc-eureka) release bundle.
+Dependencies are installed via `bun install` if not already present.
+Then the following runs inside a Foundry container on the Docker network (RPC target is `http://besu:8545` internally):

 ```bash
 forge script scripts/MinimalDeploy.s.sol \